Public Meeting Procedures

-- The Mayor presides over all Mayor & Council meetings.
-The Council President assumes the chair in the absence of the Mayor
+The Mayor presides over all Mayor & Council meetings.
+The Council President assumes the chair in the absence of the Mayor.

-- Members of the public desiring to speak, must give their name and address in an audible tone and should strive to limit their statement to five (5) minutes.
+The Borough Council follows an agenda as established by the Mayor.
+There will be a portion for public comment on agenda and all other items.
+The public is welcome to make comment at any time.
+Members of the public desiring to speak, must give their name and address in an audible tone and should strive to limit their statement to five (5) minutes.

 Remote Meeting Additional Procedures

-Send a question to the Governing Body to be addressed:
+Send a Question to the Governing Body

-Manner of addressing the Council
+Manner of Addressing the Council

-Upon recognition by the Mayor, the person shall proceed to the floor and give their name and address in an audible tone of voice for the records.
+Upon recognition by the Mayor, the person shall proceed to the floor and give their name and address in an audible tone of voice for the record.
 Unless further time is granted by the Council, they shall strive to limit their statement to five (5) minutes.
 Statements shall be addressed to the Council as a body and not to any member thereof.
 No person, other than the Mayor and the person having the floor, shall be permitted to enter into any discussion, without recognition by the Mayor.
 A Council member shall not direct any question to a speaker addressing the Council without acknowledgement by the presiding officer, or directly through the presiding officer.